GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

         # optional, if Pod does not use the root user
         mountOptions: "uid=1001,gid=3003"
 ```

+## GCS Fuse Mount Flags

+When the GCS Fuse is initiated, the following flags are passed to the gcsfuse binary, and these flags cannot be overwritten by users:

+- implicit-dirs
+- app-name=gke-gcs-fuse-csi
+- temp-dir=/tmp/.volumes/{volume-name}/temp-dir
+- foreground
+- log-file=/dev/fd/1
+- log-format=text

+The following flags are disallowed to be passed to the gcsfuse binary:

+- key-file
+- token-url
+- reuse-token-from-url
+- endpoint

+All the other flags defined in the [GCS Fuse flags file](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/flags.go) are allowed.
+You can pass the flags via `spec.mountOptions` on a `PersistentVolume` manifest, or `spec.volumes[n].csi.volumeAttributes.mountOptions` if you are using the CSI Ephemeral Inline volumes.

+Specifically, you may consider passing the following flags as needed:

+ - If the Pod/container does not use the root user, pass the uid to gcsfuse using the flag `uid`.
+ - If the Pod/container does not use the default fsGroup, pass the gid to gcsfuse using the flag `gid`.
+ - In order to get higher throughput, increase the max number of TCP connections allowed per gcsfuse instance by using the flag `max-conns-per-host`.
+The default value is 10.
+ - If you only want to mount a directory in the bucket instead of the entire bucket, pass the directory relative path via the flag `only-dir=relative/path/to/the/bucket/root`.

 ## More usage examples
 See the documentation [Example Applications](../examples/README.md).